beejjorgensen/bgc/src/bgc_part_0400.md

 }
 ```

-Remember that `p` holds the address of `i`, as you
-can see where we did the assignment to `p`.
-What the
+Remember that `p` holds the address of `i`, as you can see where we did
-dereference operator does is tells the computer to _use the variable
+the assignment to `p`.
+What the dereference operator does is tells the
-the pointer points to_ instead of using the pointer itself.
-In
+computer to _use the variable the pointer points to_ instead of using
-this way, we have turned `*p` into an alias of sorts for
+the pointer itself.
+In this way, we have turned `*p` into an alias of
-`i`.
+sorts for `i`.

+Great, but _why_?
+Why do any of this?

 ## Passing Pointers as Parameters {#ptpass}

-Right about now, you're thinking that you have an awful lot of
+Right about now, you're thinking that you have an awful lot of knowledge
-knowledge about pointers, but absolutely zero application, right?
-I
+about pointers, but absolutely zero application, right?
+I mean, what use
-mean, what use is `*p` if you could just simply say
+is `*p` if you could just simply say `i` instead?
-`i` instead?

 Well, my feathered friend, the real power of pointers comes into play
 when you start passing them to functions.
 Why is this a big deal?
 You